 “Learn the rules like a pro, so you can break them like an artist.”Pablo Picasso

 My interest in teaching stemmed from my consulting practice as I came to realize how similar the two professions can be.
-Helping clients understand how to apply new concepts to unique communication challenges is ultimately very similar to helping groups of students learn those concepts in the first place.
-I view teaching as the opportunity to share the “rules” with new audiences; consulting is knowing when to break the rules within specific contexts.
+Helping clients apply established concepts to unique challenges is ultimately very similar to helping groups of students learn those concepts in the first place.
+I view teaching as the opportunity to share the “rules” with new audiences; consulting is knowing when to break them in order to achieve specific outcomes.